-Condition Possible Cause Possible Remedy Exhaust fan does not come on when temperature variance is 3 Deg C Temperature sensor failed The fan will come on and run for 30 seconds when the temperature variance between ambient and the filter temperature exceeds 3 Deg C. Calibrate the ambient temperature to a false value to achieve a temperature variance of more than 3 degrees to check fan operation.
+Condition Possible Cause Possible Remedy Exhaust fan does not Temperature sensor The fan will come on and run for 30 seconds come on when failed when the temperature variance between temperature variance is ambient and the filter temperature exceeds 3 3 Deg C Deg C. Calibrate the ambient temperature to a false value to achieve a temperature variance of more than 3 degrees to check fan operation.
 Fan failed Take a jumper wire and place one end on 24VDC and the other end on terminal 2.
 The fan should come on.
 Check for 27VDC on the connector to the fan.
 If the fan does not come on check the wiring.
 Replace fan.

-PLC failed If the fan does come on when placing the jumper on terminal 3, check the wiring to the PLC card (outputs right side).
-When the fan is supposed to be ON the LED for output 4 should be on.
-Replace PLC card. ------------ --
+PLC failed If the fan does come on when placing the jur on terminal 3, check the wiring to the PLC (outputs right side).
+When the fan is supp to be ON the LED for output 4 should be Replace PLC card. --